 If you’re looking for the best UFC odds, it can get overwhelming to have so many sportsbook options available to you for any given fight night.
 There can be up to 12 fights on a single card, and several different options per fight.
 Understanding UFC odds will help you make smart betting decisions and ultimately give you an edge when it comes to betting on UFC fights.

-With UFC 249 totally wrapped up, we look to the next big event which will be UFC 250.
-Dana White has now announced the full card for the next big event which will take at the UFC APEX in Las Vegas on Saturday 6, June.
-The odds were last updated on June 2, 2020:
+With UFC 251 totally wrapped up, we look to the next big event which will be UFC Fight Night 172.
+Dana White has now announced the full card for the event, which is due to take place on Wednesday, July 15.
+The UFC Fight Night 172 odds were last updated on July 13, 2020:

 |1st Fighter||2nd Fighter|